iburskiy/dynamic-tree-recursive/README.md

     - Subchild

 ##Features
-- Two solutions for the task: iterative and recursive
+- Recursive solution for the task
 - User is able to add/edit/delete child objects anywhere in the tree
 - User is able to add subchildren infinitely.
 - It is possible to store the state in local storage.